craigfrancis/r-stats/readme.md

 Download and install the [R.app GUI](http://cran.us.r-project.org/bin/) on your local computer.

+You will probably need to install some additional packages as well; for example:

+	install.packages("stringr");
+	install.packages("ggplot2");

 ### Importing

 Open R, and use the `read.table` function to import your log file: